puma/puma/GOVERNANCE.md

 We review this access periodically, but we're looser with it than gem release access.

-If you have commit bit, we trust you enough to push to `main` without necessarily getting review first.
+If you have commit bit, we trust you enough to merge to `main` without necessarily getting review first.

 While all [security reports go to Evan directly](./SECURITY.md), maintainers will collaborate together on the fix.